Avanta Residential Goes Vertical on New Neighborhood at The Colony outside Austin

 The Colony is conveniently located in a suburb of Austin, just a short 30-minute drive from downtown Austin and 20-minutes from the Austin-Bergstrom International Airport.
 The Bastrop area is undergoing a growth surge with the recent announcement of the Tesla factory, which is located just minutes from The Colony and will create more than 5,000 new jobs for the area, the relocation of The Art Institute, and the development of the Ascension Seton Medical facility.

-"Avanta is partnering with best-in-class companies in this industry to deliver high-quality neighborhoods in targeted markets across the U.S.," said Avanta Managing Director Peter Spier.
-"As these neighborhoods come out of the ground and we close on additional projects, we also need top-tier talent as we continue to grow and expand in Colorado, Florida, Georgia, Texas and the Carolinas."
-Spier encourages individuals with experience and desire to grow with Avanta to apply for open positions at https://www.avantaresidential.com/careers.
+“Avanta is partnering with best-in-class companies in this industry to deliver high-quality neighborhoods in targeted markets across the U.S.,” said Avanta Managing Director Peter Spier.
+“We are excited for additional neighborhoods to come out of the ground, as we continue to grow and expand in Colorado, Florida, Georgia, Texas and the Carolinas.”

 Avanta will deliver the homes for rent at The Colony in late 2022.